Zenguen/Spotify_Musical_Time_Machine/README.md

 # Spotify_Musical_Time_Machine
-Playlist generator of the most played songs of a chosen period.
+Playlist generator of the most played songs of a chosen date.